Zane-/Zane-.github.io/docs/getting_started/index.md

 Open up Windows Terminal and click the dropdown menu in the tab bar, then click `Settings`.
 Set your default profile to `Ubuntu` so it will open the command prompt to your Ubuntu installation by default.
 Open a new tab and it should take you your Ubuntu installation.

-#### Installing a patched font
+#### Configure Font Settings

-For some symbols to show up properly, we need to install a patched nerd-font.
-I personally use the Hack Nerd font.
-You can download it [here](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/Regular/complete/Hack%20Regular%20Nerd%20Font%20Complete%20Mono.ttf).
-Install the font, go to `Settings` in Windows Terminal, then click the hamburger icon in the top left.
+Go to `Settings` in Windows Terminal, then click the hamburger icon in the top left.
 Click `Defaults` under the Profiles, go to `Appearance`, and select `Hack Nerd Font Mono` as your font face.

 ### Installing Build Tools